jbaldivieso/pygrowup2/README.md

 (with the exception of MUAC for 5-19 years; see notes below about an additional data source).

-It has been tested on Python 2.7 and Python 3.5 & 3.6.
-(It in theory should work on most earlier versions of Python 2 & 3.)
+It has been tested on Python 3.10 and 3.12.
+(It has historically worked on Python 2.7 and earlier versions of Python 3.)

 Installation
 ===